github/docs/content/actions/reference/events-that-trigger-workflows.md

 | ------------------ | ------------ | ------------ | ------------------|
 | [repository_dispatch](/webhooks/event-payloads/#repository_dispatch) | n/a | Last commit on the `GITHUB_REF` branch | Branch that received dispatch |

-{{ site.data.reusables.github-actions.branch-requirement }}
+{% data reusables.github-actions.branch-requirement %}

-You can use the {{ site.data.variables.product.product_name }} API to trigger a webhook event called [`repository_dispatch`](/webhooks/event-payloads/#repository_dispatch) when you want to trigger a workflow for activity that happens outside of {{ site.data.variables.product.prodname_dotcom }}.
+You can use the {% data variables.product.product_name %} API to trigger a webhook event called [`repository_dispatch`](/webhooks/event-payloads/#repository_dispatch) when you want to trigger a workflow for activity that happens outside of {% data variables.product.prodname_dotcom %}.
 For more information, see "[Create a repository dispatch event](/v3/repos/#create-a-repository-dispatch-event)."

-To trigger the custom `repository_dispatch` webhook event, you must send a `POST` request to a {{ site.data.variables.product.product_name }} API endpoint and provide an `event_type` name to describe the activity type.
+To trigger the custom `repository_dispatch` webhook event, you must send a `POST` request to a {% data variables.product.product_name %} API endpoint and provide an `event_type` name to describe the activity type.
 To trigger a workflow run, you must also configure your workflow to use the `repository_dispatch` event.

 ##### Example